Bratah123/NumworksAgario/README.md

 # NumworksAgario
-A small agario clone for numworks epsilon calculator
+A small python script that is an agario clone for numworks epsilon calculator